niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] have a setprojection function for optimizing what fields to return for each specific function?
+- [x] channel summary for custom lengths
+- [x] maybe i should add a min price for ebay 3/4 of the new price?
+- [x] if theres too much noise in adding the new option to the ebay query remove it
+- [x] add bracket and waterblock to the regex list tmrw
+- [x] bug newlly added stuff is gonna have duplicates
+- [x] make aggregate tables for all items in the channel https://github.com/jedib0t/go-pretty/tree/v6.7.8/table
 - [x] add additional name info to get query
 - [x] make it so that it does the ebay stuff for the queries separately?
 - [x] refractor all the random maps into an item